 Task Reference For a cluster that is running in a secure mode, remove the security credentials from the leaving node.
-See "Removing security credentials from the leaving node" on page 379.
-On the node departing the cluster: ■ Modify startup scripts for LLT, GAB, and VCS to allow reboot of the node without affecting the cluster. ■ Unconfigure and unload the LLT and GAB utilities.
-See "Unloading LLT and GAB and removing VCS on the departing node" on page 380.
+See "Removing security credentials from the leaving node" on page 362.
+On the node departing the cluster: Modify startup scripts for LLT, GAB, and VCS to allow reboot of the node without affecting the cluster.
+Unconfigure and unload the LLT and GAB utilities.